RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 - Fostering alliances and partnerships in the European media industry.

 Wherever attractive opportunities arise, the Group aims to consolidate across its existing European broadcasting footprint – including mergers and acquisitions.
 The strategic rationale is about scale, pooling resources and creativity to compete with global tech platforms in the respective national markets.
-Instead of consolidating in larger steps, as initially planned, RTL Group executes a series of smaller steps as an alternative path to scale.
-This includes, for example, strengthening the Group’s national and international ad sales businesses, fostering distribution partnerships, investments in streaming technology and data, or smaller consolidation steps.
-In Belgium, Croatia and most recently in the Netherlands, RTL Group decided to sell its TV and streaming businesses to regional media companies so that they can act as consolidators in these markets.
+In Belgium, Croatia and the Netherlands, RTL Group decided to sell its TV and streaming businesses to regional media companies so they can act as consolidators in these markets.

-Building and extending families of TV channels addresses increasing audience fragmentation and competition in a digital, multi-channel world, with the overall goal of maintaining or growing RTL Group’s audience shares and net TV advertising market shares in the various countries.
+Building and extending families of TV channels addresses increasing audience fragmentation and competition in a digital, multi-channel world, with the aim of maintaining or growing RTL Group’s linear audience shares and net TV advertising market shares in the countries in which it operates.
 In recent years, RTL Group’s families of channels have been extended by digital channels, including Nitro, RTL Up, Vox Up and 6ter.

 To further strengthen its broadcasting business, RTL Group aims to increase non-advertising revenue.
-This includes growing revenue from platform operators – cable network operators, satellite companies and internet TV providers – for services such as high-definition TV channels, streaming services and digital pay-TV channels (distribution revenue) as well as intensifying distribution and pay-streaming partnerships.
+This includes growing revenue from platform operators – cable network operators, satellite companies and internet TV providers – for services such as high-definition TV channels, streaming services and digital pay-TV channels (distribution revenue).

 The following deals strengthen the Group’s linear channels – helping to attract primarily male audiences – and play an important part in gaining new paying subscribers for the Group’s streaming services: